The 5.6.7.8's: The 5.6.7.8's in the West

-The 5.6.7.8's became known in the West after their appearance in Kill Bill: Volume 1, in which they performed "I Walk Like Jayne Mansfield", "I'm Blue" (a cover of The Ikettes' song) and "Woo Hoo" in a Tokyo club, "The House Of Blue Leaves".
+The 5.6.7.8's released a string of recordings on American independent record labels in the mid-1990s, such as Estrus Records, Planet Pimp Records, and Sympathy For The Record Industry, but did not become widely known in the West until after their appearance in the 2003 film Kill Bill: Volume 1, in which they performed "I Walk Like Jayne Mansfield", "I'm Blue" (a cover of The Ikettes' song) and "Woo Hoo" in a Tokyo club called The House Of Blue Leaves.
 On the Special Bonus Features of the Kill Bill: Volume 1 DVD, one of the specials featured a live performance which shows the 5.6.7.8's singing "I Walk Like Jayne Mansfield" and "I'm Blue" during filming of the movie.
 The 5.6.7.8's song "The Barracuda" is featured in The Fast and the Furious: Tokyo Drift soundtrack.

 According to Kill Bill director Quentin Tarantino, he discovered the music of the 5.6.7.8's after hearing it in an urban clothing store in Tokyo, hours before going to the airport.
 Tarantino asked if he could purchase the CD from the store, as he had no time to go to a music shop.
 When the shop assistant on duty refused, the manager was called.
 When Tarantino offered the manager double the retail price of the CD, he acquired it.

 They also became renowned for the use of their cover of The Rock-A-Teens song, "Woo Hoo", in advertisements for Carling lager and Vonage VoIP service in the mid-2000s.
 The song reached No. 28 on the UK Singles Chart in 2004.
-The follow-up song was "I'm Blue"; it peaked at No. 71 on the same chart two months later.
+Their follow-up single, "I'm Blue,” peaked at No. 71 on the same chart two months later.

 The 5.6.7.8's have also toured many countries including China, Australia, the United States, and their native Japan.
 In 2019, they had an important participation in Rock al Parque in Colombia, as this was the 25th edition of the festival.